xmyi06/Global-Electronics-Retailer-Project/README.md

 Recent data reveals a drastic decline in GER’s sales across all eight markets, likely due to a global external factor such as the COVID-19 pandemic.
 This downturn has significantly reduced revenue and market stability.

 ### Key Indicators:
+- A negative % YoY change was first observed in Q2 2020, around when the US lockdown initiated.
 - Total revenue fell from $18.3M in 2019 to $9.3M in 2020 (-49% YoY).
 - Cumulative losses reached $9M by 2021, with no rebound thus far.
 - The greatest losses were observed in Utah, Iowa, Oregon, Wyoming, and South Carolina.